 - f) columns for the use of testers when the index sheet is used as a closure list (see Section 2.5).

 At a date to be agreed between the responsible design engineer and the tester in charge (which should be stated in the design specification and should be at least three days before the commencement of commissioning testing), a closure list should be issued to the tester in charge, comprising an updated set of index sheets listing the latest version of every sheet of design details issued.
 It should be printed on pink paper and endorsed “Closure List”.

 AIR (Approval Issue Record)

 A master copy of the AIR should be created as a signed record of certification.
 Subsequent entries should be certified similarly.
 This may be achieved, for example, by:

 a) printing a separate copy of the AIR sheet with each new entry, to allow the latest entry to be certified, but including the previous printed entries unsigned;

 A copy of the appropriate signed AIR should be included with each set of production copies issued.

 The initial design, after being checked, should carry the version letter “A”, after which sequential letters should be used, starting with “B” for the first change.
-The version letter for the change should appear in the version box in the bottom right hand corner of the drawing, and should generally be shown red on coloured plans.
+The version letter for the change should appear in the version box in the bottom right-hand corner of the drawing, and should generally be shown in red on coloured plans.